|Numerical Studies for the Characterization of Recoverable Resources from Methane Hydrate Deposits

 - Published two papers on coupled flow-thermal-geomechanical processes in producing hydrate systems

-- Completed the largest numerical study ever conducted on the evaluation of the behavior of marine hydrate deposits (a conference paper on the subject has been completed and a scientific journal paper is in review)
+- Completed the largest numerical study ever conducted on the evaluation of the behavior of marine hydrate deposits

-- Completed studies on gas recoverability from the PBU-L106 site in Alaska (paper is in review)
+- Completed studies on gas recoverability from the PBU-L106 site in Alaska

 - Published a chapter in Advanced Biofuels and Bioproducts on the status of gas production from hydrates.